 Final Thoughts: Ready or Not, They’re Coming

-Here’s the key idea:
+Here’s the most important idea: